-Provisionally titled The Fast And The Farmer(ish), the seven part series pits teams of petrol heads and their ‘souped up’ tractors against each other.
+Titled The Fast And The Farmer-ish, the series pits teams of petrol heads and their ‘souped up’ tractors against each other.

 They will face a number of entertaining and imaginative challenges that puts their driving skill and vehicle power to the test.